ajfigueroa/ajfigueroa.github.io/_drafts/dfs_subviews.md

 print(view.perform("recursiveDescription"))
 {% endhighlight %}

-1. This sets up a `UIScrollView` and adds two labels: `label1` and `label2` as subviews.
+1. Creates a `UIScrollView` and adds two labels: `label1` and `label2` as subviews.
-2. This sets up a `UITableView` and adds a single `UImageView` as a subview.
+2. Creates a `UITableView` and adds a single `UImageView` as a subview.
-3. This sets up a `UIView` and adds the scroll view and table view from above as subviews.
+3. Creates a `UIView` and adds the `scrollView` and `tableView` from above as subviews.
+4. Calls `recursiveDescription` on the `view` via the `perform()` function
-4. Since we're dealing with a private method, we can't just call `view.recursiveDescription` as this won't compile.
+    - Since this is a private function, we can't just call `view.recursiveDescription` as it won't compile.
-  - Instead we must call this method directly via `performSelector`.
-This lets us call an arbitrary method on an object.
+    - Instead we call this function via `perform()`.
+This lets us call an arbitrary function on an object by its name.
-  - This is not recommended as it'll crash if the object does not implement the method.
+    - This approach to function calling not recommended though as it'll crash if the object does not implement it.

-The output should look something like this:
+The output should look something like this minus the comments `//` and `[...]` is used to truncate the output:

 ```
-// [...] is on purpose since this'll be too long otherwise
 <UIView: 0x7fcf29812970; [...]> // view
    | <UIScrollView: 0x7fcf2901b800; [...]> // scrollView
    |    | <UILabel: 0x7fcf29808710; [...]> // label1